gl-inet/docs4.x/docs/tutorials/repair_network_or_reset_firmware.md

     If you can access the web Admin Panel, you can reset firmware to factory.

-    On the left side of web Admin Panel -> MORE SETTINGS -> Reset Firmware
+    On the left side of web Admin Panel -> SYSTEM -> Reset Firmware

     **Note:** All your current settings, applications and data will be lost.
 The process will take about 3 minutes.
 DO NOT power off the router during this process.